-Studies show that ashwagandha lowers total, LDL, and VLDL cholesterol and triglyceride levels significantly and increases HDL levels slightly.
-Antioxidants in the herb scavenge free radicals so that excess LDLs are not formed or oxidized inside the artery to form plaque.
-They also protect the liver from free radical damage, reduce cell damage and inflammation, and improve diabetes dyslipidemia symptoms.
+Ashwagandha lowers total, LDL, and VLDL cholesterol and triglyceride levels significantly and increases HDL levels slightly.
+Antioxidants in the herb scavenge free radicals so that excess LDLs are not oxidized inside the artery to form plaque.
+They also protect the liver from oxidative damage, lower inflammation, and improve diabetes dyslipidemia symptoms.

 If stress, hypothyroidism, or a breached immunity is bulking you up, try ashwagandha.
 This adaptogenic herb can lower cortisol levels by 28%, hike the BMR by raising T4 output, and bolster immunity.
 Rich in iron, it boosts RBC count and circulation, fights inflammation, and augments energy.
 This spurs weight loss.
 Add a few crushed leaves to water and drink daily.